oktadev/okta-dac-docs/docs/guide/api-design.md

 We implemented a [List Apps](/api/#list-apps) API which is context sensitive to the Bearer token of the request.
 If the token's `groups` claims contains `SUPERUSERS`, then list all apps that `startsWith MTA_`.
 Else, list all apps that `startswith APPUSERS_${tenantName}`.
 For implementation details refer to the project source code.

 ### [Admins API](/api/#admins)
-We implemented a [Get Admin](/api/#get-admin) api so that okta-dac can throw UI errors if a Superuser attempts to add a user with an existing email.
+We implemented a [Get Admin](/api/#get-admin) api so that okta-dac can throw UI errors if a Super Admin attempts to add a user with an existing email.
 For implementation details refer to the project source code.

 ### Custom Authorizer
 In the custom authorizer, we restrict access to the tenant-namespaced route based on which tenant the user is an ADMIN of: